RoberCast/Desarrollo_simulaciones_para_estudio_de_FN_RRSS/README.md

 After completing the previous steps, you can perform the following actions:

 * Run a simulation in GUI mode.
-* Validate the implemented SBFC news diffusion model.
+* Validate the implemented SBFC news dissemination model.
 * Adjust the SBFC news dissemination model using data extracted from a real news story and validate the adjustment.

 *Considerations*: The model probabilities must be manually adjusted until a valid fit is obtained, as this is the procedure used in the adopted validation methodology.
 Resources are available for learning how to use the simulator and the data analyzer.